dorcas335/online-furniture-catalog/README.md

 - Stores tenporary data (e.g. search queries or form inputs) within the browser session.

--  Data is cleared automatically once the browser tab is closed
+-  Data is cleared automatically once the browser tab is closed.

   **Responsive design**

   - Styled with css to ensure usability on different devices.

-Technology Used
+    **TECHNOLOGY USED**

 HTML – for structurind the catalog and web pages.